 Aside from official papers or a DNA test, you can find out if your cat is a Ragdoll or maybe part Ragdoll by analyzing the cat.
 Here's what you should do:

 Analyze the Cat's Physical Traits:

-If your cat looks like a Ragdoll, then it must be a Ragdoll.
+If your cat looks like a Ragdoll, it must be a Ragdoll.
 But what does a Ragdoll cat look like?
 Here are a few key areas that you should check:

 Check the Eyes

 Almost all Ragdoll cats have blue eyes.
 It is one of the best-known traits of the breed.
 While there are Ragdoll cats with non-blue eyes, these are not accepted by Ragdoll associations.
-If your kitty has beautiful blue eyes, then you should keep looking because you are certainly on the right track.
+If your kitty has beautiful blue eyes, you should keep looking because you are on the right track.

 Check the Cat's Size and Weight